At Philadelphia’s front door

 Our student-faculty ratio is 12:1, so your professors will know your name.
 Your major will immerse you in a community of students and renowned faculty who share your interests and form a valuable network during your years at Widener and after graduation.
 Academic support services include one-on-one tutoring, coaching, counseling, and career- planning support that you can access from freshman year onward.
 These services help you plan your program of study and maximize your academic performance to support your career goals.

-Our robust offerings include programs that can prepare you for careers in expanding industries such as biomedical engineering, communications, finance, business informatics, and digital media informatics.
+Our robust offerings include programs that can prepare you for careers in expanding industries such as robotics, biomedical engineering, communications, finance, business analytics, and digital media informatics.
 Biomedical Engineering students explore the combination of engineering and medical technology in search of ways to improve the quality of life.
 Informatics majors focus on a wide range of technical and cyberspace skills in the rapidly changing business and media environments, while the Finance major is one of six degrees available from the School of Business Administration.

 A high-tech study environment